 - Given the difficulty in finding care close to campus, most students find it easiest to remain connected with their provider at home.
 Telephone, Skype, and in person visits with your provider at home over the breaks are often more accessible than trying to establish care in Salem.

 - Some primary care providers are willing to assume the management of exiting mental health medication support.
 Please check with your insurance carrier to to find participating providers in your network in the Salem area.

 - Continue to take your medications as prescribed, and please do not self-medicate with alcohol, other drugs, or food.
 We believe that the transition to college is not the time to abruptly stop taking the medications that were often helpful in your success to date.

 - Develop a plan for integrating wellness into your everyday routine.
-Willamette students report the top three things that lead to poor academic performance are Stress (43%), Anxiety (33%), and Sleep Difficulties (29%) (American College Health Assessment, Willamette University, 2016).
+Willamette students report the top three things that lead to poor academic performance are Stress (47%), Anxiety (36%), and Sleep Difficulties (34%) (Willamette University's National College Health Assessment).
 It’s okay to prioritize some self-care into your schedule.
 Taking care of yourself and your needs means you will be a better student, friend, partner, athlete, performer, musician, artist, etc.

 - Be realistic about your grades and academic achievement.
 Willamette attracts the best and brightest students from around the nation and world, which of course describes you.
 But, it also describes every one of your peers here as well.
 Not all of the “A” students in high school will be “A” students here, and that’s okay.